grayloon/magento-laravel-api/README.md

 ## Jobs

+> In order use these queue jobs, you must have registered the migrations from the installation section noted above.

 This package has many pre-built queue jobs to sync your Magento products to your Laravel application.
 Feel free to leverage these jobs or create your own.

 Updates all products from the Magento API: